An Android Material Design 3 Theming and Dynamic Color Tutorial

 Preview Buy eBook Buy Print

-A Material Design 3 Theming and Dynamic Color Tutorial To enable dynamic colors, we need to make a call to the applyToActivitiesIfAvailable() method of the DynamicColors class.
+To enable dynamic colors, we need to call the applyToActivitiesIfAvailable() method of the DynamicColors class.
 To enable dynamic color support for the entire app, this needs to be called from within the onCreate() method of a custom Application instance.
-Begin by adding a new Kotlin class file to the project under app -> java -> com -> ebookfrenzy -> themedemo named ThemeDemoApplication.kt and modifying it so that it reads as follows:
+Begin by adding a new Kotlin class file to the project under app -> kotlin+java -> com. ebookfrenzy.themedemo named ThemeDemoApplication.kt and modifying it so that it reads as follows:

 package com.ebookfrenzy.themedemo